I often hear musicians say they want to do advance promotion — telling people about their new album before it’s available for purchase.

 One of the nice things about crowd-funding is that for each project, there are two stages when people can take action, so you can repeat this cycle twice.

-Just never promote something until people can take action, or that moment you catch their attention may be wasted.
+Never promote something until people can take action, or you might waste the one moment you had their attention.